wp-plugins/team-rosters/readme.txt

 Manages multiple sports team rosters.
 Displays tabular rosters, a single player bios, and player galleries.

 == Description ==
+Version 4.0.1 patches three bugs.
+(See the change log for details.)

 VERSION 4.0 IS A MAJOR UPGRADE THAT CHANGES THE PLUGIN'S UNDERLYING DATA STRUCTURES.
 IF YOU ARE UPGRADING, YOU MUST MIGRATE YOUR EXISTING DATA VIA CSV FILES IF YOU WISH TO KEEP IT.
-READ THE INSTALLATION DOCUMENTATION AND UPGRADE NOTICE CAREFULLY BEFORE UPGRADING.
+[READ THE INSTALLATION DOCUMENTATION](http://shoalsummitsolutions.com/tr_upgrading-to-4-0/) CAREFULLY BEFORE UPGRADING.

 The MSTW Team Rosters plugin manages rosters for multiple sports teams.
 It provides roster tables with built-in formats for high school, college, and professional teams as well as custom roster formats for baseball.
 Admins can repurpose data fields by re-labeling them, so rosters can be used for Office Directories, for example.
 See the [MSTW Plugin Development Site](http://dev.shoalsummitsolutions.com) for examples.